 Prepare the Ingredients

-Trim woody ends off asparagus and cut into 1" pieces on an angle.
+Trim woody ends off asparagus.
+Cut into 1" pieces on an angle.

 Sauté the Asparagus

-Return pan used to cook to orzo to medium-high heat and add 2 tsp. olive oil.
-Add asparagus and cook until beginning to caramelize, 3-4 minutes.
+Return pan used to cook orzo to medium-high heat and add 2 tsp. olive oil.
+Add asparagus and stir occasionally until beginning to caramelize, 3-4 minutes.

 Start the Orzo Risotto

 Reduce heat to medium-low and return drained orzo to pan.

 Finish the Orzo Risotto